 There are not too many fans of Soviet architecture but for those who admire it (and I’m one of them) Georgia is like a big playground.
 During my last visit in Tbilisi I spent the whole day chasing Soviet architecture and mosaics and I’ve seen only a small part of what I was hoping for.

 I bet you’ve seen the building that looks like the real life Tetris – that’s The Bank of Georgia headquarters (former Soviet Ministry of Roads) located in Tbilisi, a real gem of brutalism architecture.
-But there are many more concrete wonders around.
+But there are many more concrete wonders around, like gaining bigger and bigger fame Chronicle of Georgia monument.
 If you like colorful Soviet mosaics you will find plenty of them around too, including in one of the Tbilisi hotspots – Fabrika.

 The hipster place to be

 Speaking of Fabrika – you might not expect it but Tbilisi is one of the most hipster cities you will see in Europe (and definitely in the former Soviet Union) and Fabrika is the heart of it.
 A former sewing factory is now full of cafes/bars, start-ups and artists’ studios.
 But that’s not the only place where you will find cool and funky places, they are spread all over the city.

 Young Georgians are stylish and with a great taste, looking at them makes me often feel jealous as I’m far from being fashionable.
 I can’t decide which city is more hipster-ish, Kiev or Tbilisi.
 If you like alterative spots include Tbilisi in your bucket list!